1. RACGP Reconsiderations and Appeals Policy

 7.2 An application for appeal must be submitted to the RACGP within 20 national office business days of receiving the notification of the outcome of a reconsideration.

 7.3.1 The Appeals Committee will be convened by the CEO (or delegate).
 The composition of the Appeals Committee will be specific to the matter being appealed and will comprise the following members:

-- "Chair" – a Fellow who is a member of the RACGP Board or an RACGP Faculty Council;
+- "Chair" – a Fellow who is a current RACGP Censor but not on the RCAGP Board;

 - one Fellow of the RACGP familiar with the general operations of the RACGP related to the decision;

 - one RACGP representative familiar with the general operations of the RACGP related to the decision; and

 - one independent person who is not a member of the RACGP.